Market Share of New Cars

 This report includes new passenger cars registered each month.

-Belonging to the broader light vehicle market, this segment does not include used imports, light trucks (utes), or light vans.
+This segment belongs to the broader light vehicle market and does not include used imports, utes or vans (light commercial).

 Market share by fuel type